AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 #### UT with Dapp-Dapp-Chains

-If we say each dapp-chain hosts shards or more dapp-chains (such as Eth2 or Polkadot do), then via \autoref{eq:throughput-iter} and \autoref{eq:throughput-c-3},
+If we say each dapp-chain hosts shards or more dapp-chains (e.g., as a dapp-chain version of Eth2 or Polkadot would), then via \autoref{eq:throughput-iter} and \autoref{eq:throughput-c-3},

 \begin{equation}
 \label{eq:throughput-c-4}